 • What happens if my regular Staff Member is sick or goes on holiday?

-All Staff Members work on a rota basis and will have holidays booked at least six weeks in advance to ensure suitable cover is organised.
+All of our Staff Members work on a rota basis and will have holidays booked at least six weeks in advance to ensure suitable cover is organised.
 When illness occurs, we will provide a suitable alternative to cover short term sickness.

-About CCCV
+About Us

+We are an organisation devoted to providing the highest-quality relationship-led care for people in their own homes.
 What we do is personal.
 It’s tailored, it’s flexible and it’s adaptable as needs and preferences change.
 Most importantly, it means we help people to live a life at home living happily, comfortably and as independently as possible

-• Who regulates Co-operative Care Colne Valley?
+• Who regulates Cooperative Care Colne Valley?